 The below interactive diagram illustrates the amino acid profile of Uniprotein® in comparison with that of high-quality fishmeal (LT Fishmeal).

-As shown, the amino acid profile of UniProtein® is nutritionally favourable with a high content of most of the essential amino acids expressed as percent of lysine.
+As shown, the amino acid profile of Uniprotein®is nutritionally favorable with a high content of most of the essential amino acids expressed as percent of lysine.

 The fatty acids are mainly the saturated palmitic acid (approximately 50%) and the monounsaturated palmitoleic acid.

-The mineral content of the product is favourable with high amounts of phosphorus, potassium and magnesium.
+The mineral content of the product is favorable with high amounts of phosphorus, potassium, and magnesium.